adomingues/adomingues.github.io/_posts/2015-03-19-chromosome-over-representation-in-DGE.md

 - biomaRt
 status: publish
 type: post
-published: false
+published: true
 ---

-# Chromosome over-representation in DGE

-Sometimes I am working on some data and notice certain biases, say for differentially expressed genes appearing to originate more often from a chromosome.
+Sometimes I am working on some data and notice certain biases, say differentially expressed genes appearing to originate more often from a chromosome.
 Or a factor binding more often to a class of transcripts.
 In these situations I tend to turn to Fisher's exact test.
 Here I will put an example of what I do.

 ## Get some data